CMMC Compliance for San Diego Defense Contractors

 Where Contractors in the Region Typically Run Into Trouble

-Across engagements with defense contractors in California and beyond, certain patterns appear consistently.
-CUI scoping is underestimated — organizations frequently discover that data they assumed was outside the boundary is actually subject to CUI handling requirements, which expands the in-scope environment and the number of controls that apply.
+Across projects with defense contractors in California and beyond, certain patterns appear consistently.
+CUI scoping is underestimated: organizations frequently discover that data they assumed was outside the boundary is actually subject to CUI handling requirements, which expands the in-scope environment and the number of controls that apply.
 Multi-site operations add coordination overhead, particularly when facilities in different locations handle CUI under different IT infrastructure.
 Subcontractor flow-down requirements are often unaddressed until late in the process, even though prime contractors carry responsibility for ensuring their subs meet applicable cybersecurity standards.

 CUI Boundary Definition

-Accurately scoping which systems, personnel, and processes touch CUI is foundational — errors here expand remediation scope and assessment complexity significantly.
+Accurately scoping which systems, personnel, and processes touch CUI is foundational: errors here expand remediation scope and assessment complexity significantly.

 Multi-Site Coordination

-Organizations with operations across multiple facilities need a unified compliance posture — not separate, inconsistent implementations that create assessment exposure.
+Organizations with operations across multiple facilities need a unified compliance posture: not separate, inconsistent implementations that create assessment exposure.

 Subcontractor Flow-Down